googlearchive/firebase-util/src/join/README.md

 Firbebase methods (on, once, set, etc) normally.
 The merged data is distributed back to the responsible paths during set/update/remove ops.

-A JoinedRecord can be used anywhere a normal Firebase reference would work, including [angularFire](http://angularfire.com/).
+A JoinedRecord can be used anywhere a normal Firebase reference would work, including references passed into [angularFire](http://angularfire.com/).

  - [Usage](#usage)
     - [Writing data: set, update, remove, and push](#writing_data)